99minutos/99minutos-frontend-interview-test/readme.md

 - React using apollo client

 ## Deliverables
 We expect this test to take around 5 hours, but not significantly more (your time is very valuable!).
-We're giving you a week from the date you receive it to complete it and send us your repo URL, using **the technology that you decide, of those mentioned in "required"**.
+We're giving you 4 days from the date you receive it to complete it and send us your repo URL, using **the technology that you decide, of those mentioned in "required"**.
 Due to this, we ask that you also provide a `INSTRUCTIONS.md` with instructions for running your project, both api and frontend, along with setup instructions (or provide a Dockerfile and a `docker run` instruction).

 ### Bonus points
 - Material UI
 - Next.js
+- Clean Code
 - Your code has tests
-- Perfect Pixel
-- UI/UX Improvements
-- Clean Code

 If you come across any questions or anything we didn't cover on this README, feel free to reach out to us and we'll get you an answer as soon as possible.
 If you have any question please contact eduardo.carrada@99minutos.com, isabel@99minutos.com, jonathan@99minutos.com or carlos.ramirez@99minutos.com